Photo: Jules Verne Times Two / Wikimedia Commons

 Price: €150–500/night | Location: Rua do Benformoso 104, Intendente

-Dear Lisbon Gallery House is the most creative boutique in Lisbon — the extraordinary art gallery integration (the hotel’s rooms are arranged around a gallery space, with exhibitions changing regularly, and the art collection throughout the hotel), the extraordinary Intendente neighborhood position (Intendente — the Praça do Intendente Pina Manique, the extraordinary square that has been the center of the Lisbon creative scene since the 2010s transformation from one of the city’s most deprived areas to its most creative neighborhood), and the extraordinary value.
+Dear Lisbon Gallery House is the most creative boutique in the city.
+The rooms are arranged around a gallery space with regularly changing exhibitions, and the art collection runs throughout the hotel.
+It sits on the Praça do Intendente Pina Manique — the square at the center of the Lisbon creative scene since the 2010s, when Intendente transformed from one of the city’s most deprived areas into its most creative neighborhood — and the value is hard to beat.

 Lisbon Food Context